Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Theory

 In regard to a critical value of $\Reychi$ which differentiates laminar and turbulent BL realization and a calculatory procedure for $\delta$, there exists no precedent for horizontal slug flow; therefore, flat-plate BL theory is used here to roughly probe the given conceptual framework's potential validity.
 For a constant free-stream velocity flowing over a leading-edge, horizontally-oriented flat-plate, a range for transitional $\Reychi$ is given by $\num{3e5}\leq\Reychic\leq\num{3e6}$, depending on outer-flow perturbation, while the most commonly used criterion is

-as per \citet{Schlichting00} (SG00).\footnote{SG00: \citet{Schlichting00} text on boundary layer theory fundamentals.} Applying \ref{eqn:38} and \ref{eqn:39} to the aforementioned HVL slug flow case, maximum and average values of $\Reychi$ in the film region are found to be $\num{13136}$ and $\num{5596}$, respectively.
-Regardless of the precise numerical value of $\Reychic$, these numbers are indicative of a laminar BL; although, given that a long bubble travels a significant distance between PCV inlet and outlet, it is plausible that BL growth will adopt turbulence later in the pipe.
-This should not affect the centring phenomenon, however, since the detachment process likely occurs in early (upstream) sections of the PCV, some length beyond slug formation.
+as per \citet{Schlichting00} (SG00).\footnote{SG00: \citet{Schlichting00} text on boundary layer theory fundamentals.} Applying \ref{eqn:32} and \ref{eqn:33} to the aforementioned HVL slug flow case, maximum and average values of $\Reychi$ in the film region are found to be $\num{13136}$ and $\num{5596}$, respectively.
+Regardless of the precise numerical value of $\Reychic$, these numbers are indicative of a laminar BL; although, considering that that a long bubble travels a significant distance between PCV inlet and outlet, it is plausible that BL growth will adopt turbulence later in the pipe.
+This should not affect the centring phenomenon, however, since the detachment process likely occurs in early (upstream) sections of the PCV, some distance beyond slug formation.

-Due to an otherwise lack of necessary literature, laminar flat-plate BL theory from SG00 is used\textemdash in tandem with the calibrated TB90 unit-cell slug model\textemdash to approximate BL thickness for $\chi=\zeta$ and, by extension, to determine whether an outer film flow can be maintained for centring to initiate.\footnote{An attempt was made to upscale laminar flat-plate BL theory from SG00 to an open-channel pipe flow; however, despite being set-up with appropriate geometry, the results were too complicated to feasibly be incorporated into this study.
+To follow, laminar flat-plate BL theory from SG00 is used\textemdash in tandem with the calibrated TB90 unit-cell slug model\textemdash to approximate BL thickness for $\chi=\zeta$ and, by extension, to determine whether an outer film flow can be maintained so that centring may initiate.\footnote{An attempt was made to upscale laminar flat-plate BL theory from SG00 to an open-channel pipe flow; however, despite being set-up with appropriate geometry, the results were too complicated to feasibly be incorporated into this study.
 As such, a novel BL model for slug flow is left for future publication.} A concise overview of relevant BL theory from SG00 is given here using appropriate film region parameterization.
 Inertial force per unit volume of liquid is given generally by

-where $\mathrm{D}/\mathrm{D}t = \partial/\partial t + \bu\cdot\bn$ is the material or total derivative.
-TB90 is steady-state and 1-dimensional; thus, \ref{eqn:41} becomes
+where $\mathrm{D}/\mathrm{D}t = \partial/\partial t + \bu\boldsymbol{\cdot}\bn$ is the material or total derivative.
+TB90 is steady-state and 1-dimensional; thus, \ref{eqn:35} becomes

 Frictional force per unit volume is given by

 where $\tauf$ is film shear stress and